IanCannonGA/GA-Project-1/readme.md

 \
     2.1.
 Upon loading, the screen will display the game: Three value reels, a lever to commit a bet, a readout of 10 starting credits and 0 wagered (with "Bet 1" and "Bet Maximum" buttons), and a reset switch.\
 \
     2.2.
-To begin play, one can either click the "Bet 1" button, which will incrementally transfer 1 Credit per click from "Credits" to "Wager", up to a maximum value of 3 Credits; alternatively, one can click the "Bet Maximum" button to transfer 3 Credits in one action.
+To begin play, one can either click the "Bet 1 Credit" button, which will incrementally transfer 1 Credit per click from "Credits" to "Wager", up to a maximum value of 3 Credits; alternatively, one can click the "Bet Maximum" button to transfer 3 Credits in one action.
 A "clinking" sound effect will accompany "Bet 1", and a louder, more complex "clattering" will accompany "Bet Max."\
 \
     2.3.
 Until at least 1 Credit is wagered, the lever will not function, and a "slash-circle" cursor will appear when moused over.
 Once at least 1 Credit is wagered, the "slash-circle" changes to an "open-hand" cursor, signifying the lever is ready to be pulled.\
 \